 Generally, sex addiction treatment utilizes the same basic strategies and techniques that work with drug and alcohol addiction.
-For the most part, early treatment focuses on breaking though denial, managing the crisis or crises that drove the addict into recovery, and relapse prevention.
-Techniques typically include individual and group therapy – most often a highly directive, behaviorally focused form of psychotherapy like cognitive behavioral therapy (CBT) – coupled with education, social learning, 12-step and/or other addiction-focused social support, and various alternative therapeutic modalities like art and movement therapies, psychodrama, exercise, meditation, eye movement desensitization and reprocessing (EMDR), etc. Following professional evaluation, some clients may also begin a trial-run of an antidepressant or antianxiety medication, as these medications sometimes help to reduce not only depression and anxiety, but cravings to act out sexually.
+For the most part, early treatment focuses on breaking through denial, managing the crisis or crises that drove the addict into recovery, and relapse prevention.
+Techniques typically include individual and group therapy – most often a highly directive, behaviorally focused form of psychotherapy like cognitive behavioral therapy (CBT) – coupled with education, social learning, 12-step and other addiction-focused social support, and various alternative therapeutic modalities like art and movement therapies, psychodrama, exercise, meditation, etc. Following professional evaluation, some clients may also begin a trial-run of an antidepressant or antianxiety medication, as these medications sometimes help to reduce not only depression and anxiety, but cravings to act out sexually.

 In addition to individual and group therapy, sex addicts who are willing to push beyond their fear of “being seen” in a more public (though anonymous) setting nearly always benefit from 12-step sexual recovery meetings.
 Sex Addicts Anonymous (SAA), Sexual Compulsives Anonymous (SCA), Sex and Love Addicts Anonymous (SLAA), Sexaholics Anonymous (SA), and Sexual Recovery Anonymous (SRA) are nationwide programs for sex addicts.

 Needless to say, every sex addict’s treatment arc is different.
 Each addict arrives with specific problematic sexual behaviors and a unique background, so each addict needs an approach tailored to his or her needs.